Proteinuria

 2. Orthostatic Proteinuria: It happens when you have more protein in your urine when you’re standing, but it goes away when you lie down.

-3. Persistent Proteinuria: This type indicates an ongoing issue and may be linked to kidney or other health problems.
+3. Persistent Proteinuria: This type indicates an ongoing issue and may be linked to or other health problems.

 Common Causes of Proteinuria